Plot commands

 Options:

-• 0 - one byte (int8)
+- one byte (int8)1

-• 1 - two bytes (int16)
+- two bytes (int16)2

-• 2 - four bytes (int32)
+- four bytes (int32)3

-• 3 - float
+- float

-• -d<number> - sets sampling period in milliseconds
+- sets sampling period in milliseconds-l

-• -q - quiet option, suppress textual output
+- quiet option, suppress textual output-o

-• -e - clear all plots
+- clear all sampling-c

-• -c - clear the active plot
+- clear the active plot

 Return value

--2error evaluating variable to plot
+-2 | error evaluating variable to plot |

-non-negative numberreturns number of current plot
+non-negative number | returns number of current plot |

 Examples